Cham0i/AD-creation-Azure/README.md

  If you want to be sure you did this right, use **NetworkWatcher>Monitoring>Topography** after creating both VMs to verify they are in the same VNet.
 If you want to be extra sure, you can even try to ping DC from Client; but make sure the DC has ICMP traffic allowed under **VirtualMachines>[your DC name here]>Settings>Networking**.
 You can use Add Inbound Porting Rule to add ICMP under "Protocol"

-2.The image for the DC must be Windows Server.
-The client may have regular Windows (and it's more realistic if it does), but for this example, my client computer was also a Windows Server.
+2. The image for the DC must be Windows Server.
+The client may have regular Windows (and it's more realistic if it does; I, however, used a server image for both VMs).

 3. Use the recommended "hardware" Size (technically not hard since its virtual).
 Using 1 VCPU and 1GB of memory will not be enough to even allow a RDP (Remote Desktop Protocol) connection.